Boeing kills its $4.2 billion purchase of Embraer as coronavirus roils the aviation industry

 After years of collaborating with Embraer and considering a purchase, Boeing announced in December 2017 that it was in talks to acquire Embraer’s commercial business.

-The proposed acquisition was propelled by a need for competitive balance after Airbus acquired the small C-Series jet, known now as the Airbus A220, from Embraer’s Canadian competitor Bombardier.
+The proposed acquisition was initially propelled by a perceived need for competitive balance after Airbus acquired the small C-Series jet, known now as the Airbus A220, from Embraer’s Canadian competitor Bombardier.

 The A220 has already proven a sales success for Airbus.
 And when the pandemic recedes and the airline world resumes flying with smaller passenger loads, the small jet may be even more attractive to airlines.

-Now Boeing has lost its planned competing line-up in that category, leaving Airbus at an advantage.
+Now Boeing will have no airplane smaller than the 737 MAX to offer airlines, leaving Airbus at an advantage.

-The Embraer deal was originally expected to close by this spring but was delayed pending regulatory approval by the European Union.
-That delay may have been fortuitous, preventing an expansion and a big outlay of cash at a moment when neither are appropriate.
+The Embraer deal was originally expected to close by this spring, but was delayed pending regulatory approval by the European Union.
+That delay may have been fortuitous for Boeing, preventing an expansion and a big outlay of cash at a moment when neither are appropriate.

 According to the terms of the agreement signed by both parties in January 2019, Boeing would be required to pay Embraer a termination fee of $100 million if it pulled out with all the closing conditions met.